doeg/plantokei/README.md

 ## Developing
 ### Easy Mode
-The easiest way to get going with Plantokei is to use the [Arduino IDE](https://www.arduino.cc/en/Main/Software).
-You'll need to download the two libraries for the LCD screen, `Adafruit_GFX.zip` and `Adafruit_ST3775.zip`, available in [this helpful tutorial](http://www.tweaking4all.com/hardware/arduino/sainsmart-arduino-color-display/), which also includes instructions to install said libraries.
+The easiest way to get going with Plantokei is to load up `plantokei.ino` in the [Arduino IDE](https://www.arduino.cc/en/Main/Software).
+You'll need to download the two libraries for the LCD screen, `Adafruit_GFX.zip` and `Adafruit_ST3775.zip`, available in [this helpful tutorial](http://www.tweaking4all.com/hardware/arduino/sainsmart-arduino-color-display/) along with instructions to install said libraries.

 ### Slightly-Less-Easy Mode
 TBD